Daniel Cockburn: Performance art

-Early performances (2005-2007)
+Early performances (2005–2007)

 In March 2005, Cockburn presented Visible Vocals, a typing performance for Feats, might, a night of performance art by video artists curated by Alissa Firth-Eagland, presented by Fado and the Museum of Contemporary Canadian Art.
 In 2007, a set of two books and a CD was published by Parasitic Ventures Press "to replicate the performance in book form."

 ALTOGETHER is an ensemble performance of music, movement, and monologue produced with the participation of York University students in 2007, the work explores "semantic/somatic overlap and overload".
 It was also made into an installation art work as a commission from the university Art Gallery.

-Performances on mistakes and failure (2009- )
+Performances on mistakes and failure (2009–present)

 All The Mistakes I've Made

 During his Berlin residency in 2009, Cockburn developed an anti-artist talk, also called a "lecture-performance" about his professional mistakes as an artist, technical, aesthetic, and ideological.
 "The art world is bursting with events where artists present an anthology of the highlights of their career to a slightly bored audience."
 Cockburn decided to turn this idea on its head with All The Mistakes I've Made, examining to what extent his own inability to properly judge is representative of a "negative trend" in contemporary art and cinema, and supporting this argument with excerpts from his own work, and that of artists like Andrei Tarkovsky and Tim Burton.
 The performance toured internationally, described in 2013 as "both playful and profound, personal and wide-reaching in its meditation on creative misguidance."
 Cockburn performed All The Mistakes I've Made from 2009 to 2013.